 On August 27, 2016, between 8-9 pm, a fire broke out on causing damages to a passenger cabin balcony on Upper Deck 6.
 The ship’s automated “Fire Detection, Alarm, and Suppression System” activated, closing the deck’s emergency fire doors immediately and activating the fire sprinkler system in the area.
 The fire-fighting crew quickly responded and within minutes extinguished the fire.
 No injuries were reported.

 The fire was reportedly caused by a flicked cigarette (from some of the above decks) that landed on a deckchair with a towel on it.
 The accident occurred on a sea day during 10-day Eastern Caribbean cruise (itinerary Aug 25-Sept 3) roundtrip from NYC New York to Puerto Rico, St Maarten, St Thomas, Grand Turk.

-The ship was on 13-day Southern Caribbean cruise roundtrip from Port Canaveral Florida, with call ports in St Maarten, Dominica, Barbados, Tobago, Grenada, Martinique, St Kitts, St Thomas.
+The ship was on 13-day Southern Caribbean cruise roundtrip from Port Canaveral Florida, with ports of call in St Maarten, Dominica, Barbados, Tobago, Grenada, Martinique, St Kitts, St Thomas.

 |18 October 2015||Other Incidents|

-Note: The Sunshine ship’s flagstate Bahamas doesn’t allow shipboard weddings, so the ceremony was illegal by maritime law.
+Note: The Sunshine ship’s flag state the Bahamas doesn’t allow shipboard weddings, so the ceremony was illegal by maritime law.

 |08 February 2014||Crew / Passenger Deaths|